Stevecmd/Messaging-System/README.md

 # Messaging System with RabbitMQ/Celery and Python Application behind Nginx

 ## Introduction
 This project aims to deploy a Python application behind Nginx that interacts with RabbitMQ/Celery for email sending and logging functionality.
 The application is a Flask-based web application that sends emails asynchronously using Celery and logs messages to a file.
-The application also uses Nginx as a reverse proxy and Ngrok for exposing the local server to the internet.
+The application also uses Nginx as a reverse proxy and Ngrok for exposing the local server to the internet. <br />

+**RabbitMQ** is a message broker that enables applications to communicate with each other by sending and receiving messages. <br />
+**Celery** is a distributed task queue that allows you to run tasks asynchronously. <br />
+**Nginx** is a web server that can also be used as a reverse proxy, load balancer, and HTTP cache.

 ## Table of Contents
 - [Introduction](#introduction)